-Single parents can claim two different tax credits and deductions for their children: --- ----------- -----------
+Single parents can claim two different tax credits and deductions for their children:

-- child care deduction -) dependent tax credit

-In most cases, these credits and deductions cannot be shared.
-A decision must be made between the parents about who will be claiming what.

-The child care deduction includes the cost of babysitting/nanny services, as well as some camps that are full-day, 5 days a week.
-In most cases, only the lower income parent is eligible to claim this deduction but there are exceptions.
-For example, if one parent is lower income because they are attending school, the higher earner may apply.
+- child care deduction - dependent tax credit - In most cases, these credits and deductions cannot be shared.
+A decision must be made between the parents about who will be claiming what. - The child care deduction includes the cost of babysitting/nanny services, pre-school, specified boarding school costs, and camps that are full-day, 5 days a week.